New Orleans Wedding Venues

 The Audubon Tea Room is a much-loved event space located adjacent to the Audubon Zoo on Magazine Street.
 The circular building with its exposed network of steel beams is one of the most instantly recognizable venues in pictures, and it's large enough to handle big weddings with hundreds of guests.
 Ceremonies can take place outside in the brick-paved garden area directly behind the building, or at the nearby sea lion exhibit.
 The Tea Room also has the benefit of ample parking space.

-Popp Fountain & The Arbor Room
+Popp Fountain & The Arbor Room in City Park

 A ceremony at Popp Fountain and a reception at the adjacent Arbor Room in New Orleans City Park is a fabulous combination.
 The huge fountain and it's spacious brick-paved patio provide a gorgeous backdrop for your exchange of vows, and the Arbor Room is a modern and spacious venue that is easy to photograph.
 Additionally, the fountain and surrounding structure has some great bride and groom portrait opportunities.